razluta/UnityLightsLodSystem/README.md

 ## Contributing

-If you would like to contribute to the Unity Lights Auditor Tool, please:
+If you would like to contribute to the Unity Lights LOD System, please:

 1. Fork the repository
 2. Create a new branch